Nirucool/CodingChallenge/README.md

 I would have implemented some design patterns.
 ## Implementaton details--
 Pdf mentions the method name as accept_packet.
 I renamed it to acceptPacket as per Java Coding standards-use of Camel Case.
+I have used Set to add all rules.
+Runtime is O(1) if two network rules are same-overridden equals method.
+I would have implemented design patterns, written more test cases if I had extra time.

 ## Which Team I would like to join?
 I would like to join Data Team.